wolfdroid/Integer_Calculator/README.md

 Simple RTL Design for Integer Number Calculation for Altera Family and other compatible FPGAs using VHDL.

 ## Guide
-1. Make new Project in `Quartus Prime Lite`.
+1. Make new Project in `Quartus Prime Software`.
 2. Generate 32x8 bits single-port RAM.
 3. Create 7 Segment Entity for Output.
 4. Create each Arithmatical operation entity ( this project will only covers addition, substraction, division, multiplication, factorial, square, volume, and square root operation ).